UK Architecture and Environmental Design Courses

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

-If you need to improve your IELTS score ahead of beginning an Architecture and Environmental Design degree, sign up for our flexible part-time IELTS classes in central London today.
+If you need to improve your IELTS score ahead of beginning an Architecture and Environmental Design degree, sign up for our flexible part-time IELTS classes at SI-UK India Office today.

 Please note that entry requirements vary for each UK university.

 Where can I study Architecture and Environmental Design in the UK?

 To learn more about the best Architecture and Environmental Design courses in the UK, find details on the top ten ranking Architecture and Environmental Design universities in the QS 2016 University Guide below: